 Mountain Bike Core Skills - 2 Day

 The most important skills you can ever learn when it comes to mountain biking.
 Become a better, more confident rider with the ability to control the most difficult of terrain.

 Bike Maintenance Course - Strip & Build (Road & MTB)

-This bike maintenance course is designed for riders who already have a little experience of cycle maintenance but would like to increase that knowledge to be able to fully maintain their own mountain or road bikes.
+This advanced bike maintenance course is designed for riders who already have a little experience of cycle maintenance but would like to increase that knowledge to be able to fully maintain their own mountain or road bikes.